 Why MAT Works for Kratom

 Because kratom acts on mu-opioid receptors, buprenorphine — the active ingredient in Suboxone and in the long-acting injections Sublocade and Brixadi — fills those same receptors with a partial agonist.
 Patients on a stable dose experience what’s essentially the opposite of withdrawal: cravings quiet, sleep returns, the physical symptoms never hit, and the post-acute “everything is gray” window is substantially compressed.
+Case-series and systematic-review literature on buprenorphine/naloxone for kratom dependence consistently documents this pattern.
+The need for accessible treatment is reinforced by the CDC’s March 2026 MMWR report showing a 1,200% increase in kratom-related calls to U.S. poison centers from 2015 to 2025, and by Tennessee Department of Health data identifying withdrawal as the #1 reason Tennesseans visit the ER after using kratom in 2025.

 For patients with kratom use disorder who want to stop, our approach mirrors what we do for any other opioid dependence: a first visit with DSM-5 assessment and COWS scoring, induction onto buprenorphine at an appropriate time (usually once mild-to-moderate withdrawal is present), counseling, and follow-up.
 Most patients who start this path do not go through the week-long peak at all.